kshitijarade/ksh-list-input/projects/ksh-list-input/README.md

 # ksh-list-input

-This is a custom form control which accepts/validates list of values seperated by comma
+This is a custom form control which accepts/validates list of values separated by comma

 ![Image](./assets/ksh-list-input.png)